klahnakoski/Qb/docs/Qb_Reference.md

 Nomenclature
 ------------

+The nomenclature closely follows that used in business intellegnce.

   - **cube** – a set of values in an n-space.
 A good example for n=2 is a spreadsheet.
   - **edge** – each edge defines a dimension of the cube and the topology of that dimension.
 Our spreadsheet example has two dimensions: Rows and Columns.
   - **domain** – every edge has a domain which defines it’s valid values.
 The spreadsheet's rows have natual numbers as thier domain (1, 2, 3, ...) and the columns are in the alphabet domain (A, B, C, ....)
   - **partition** – every domain can be partitioned in multiple ways.
 Each partition is an ordered array of mutually exclusive parts that cover the domain.
 In the case of the spreadsheet, you may want to group many rows, or many columns together and treat them all the same.
 Maybe columns are retail outlets, grouped by region, and rows are customers, group by demographic
   - **part** – one part of a partition.
 Eg "north-east region", or "under 20"
   - **part objects** - Partitions are often an array of objects (with a name, value, and other attributes).
 These objects usually represent the values along the axis of a chart.
 Eg {"name": "NorthEast", "director":"Ann"} {"name":"Under 20", "display color":"blue"}
-  - **cell** – a unique tuple representing one part from each edge:  Simply an array of part objects.
+  - **coordinates** - a unique tuple representing one part from each edge: Simply an array of part objects.
-  - **value** -
-  - **object** -
+  - **cell** – the conceptual space located at a set of coordinate
+  - **fact** - the value/number/object in the cell at given coorinates
-  - **attribute** -
+  - **attribute** - any one coordinate, which is a *part*
   - **record/row** – anaglous to a database row.
 In the case of a cube, there is one record for every cell: which is an object with having attributes
-  - **column** – anagolous to a database column: a common attribute definition found on all objects in a cube
+  - **column** – anagolous to a database column, a dimension or an edges

 ORDER OF OPERATIONS
 -------------------
 Each of the clauses are executed in a particular order, irrespective of their order in the JSON structure.
 This is most limiting in the case of the where clause.
 Use sub queries to get around this limitation for now.

   - **from** – the array, or list, to operate on.
 Can also be the results of a query, or an in-lined subquery.
   - **edges** – definition of the edge names and their domains
   - **where** – early in the processing to limit rows and aggregation: has access to domain names
   - **select** – additional aggregate columns added
   - **window** – window columns added
+  - **having** - advanced filtering
   - **sort** – run at end, but only if output to a list.
   - **isLean** - used by ElasticSearch to use _source on all fields

 QUERY STRUCTURE
 ---------------

 Queries are in a JSON structure which can be interpreted by ESQuery.js (for ES requests, limited by ES’s functionality) and by Qb.js (for local processing with Javascript).

 from
 ----
 The from clause states the table, index, or relation that is being processed by the query.
 In Javascript this can be an array of objects, a cube, or another Qb query.
 In the case of ES, this is the name of the index being scanned.
 Nested ES documents can be pulled by using a dots (.) as a path separator to nested property.

 Example: Patches are pulled from the BZ